 Anglesey Coastal Path

-Isle of Anglesey Coastal Path.
-There are countless places worth visiting along the 125 mile/200km Coastal path around Anglesey.
+The Anglesey Coastal Path.
+There are countless places worth visiting along this 125 mile/200km path that encircles Anglesey.

 The headland and cliff faces have varying rock types which help to define these areas on Anglesey as an Area of Outstanding Natural Beauty.
 Each rock formation tells a story about Anglesey’s past.
 We have the oldest fossils in the UK.

-The Coastal path passes through a landscape that includes a mixture of farmland, coastal heath, dunes, salt-marsh, foreshore, cliffs and a few small pockets of woodland and a National Nature Reserve (NNR).
 The path primarily caters for walkers however cyclists and horse riders can also enjoy certain sections.
-Beachcomber’s cottage sits directly next to the Coastal Path and Borthwen Barns and Borthwen Farmhouse are a stone’s throw from the walks too.
+Beachcomber’s cottage sits directly next to the coastal path.
+Borthwen Barns and Borthwen Farmhouse are a stone’s throw from the walks too.

 Anglesey Wildlife Walks

-For more information on local walks Anglesey Wildlife Walks can help.
-This is a small, locally based business which aims to encourage people to discover the astounding landscape beauty and abundance of wildlife found on the Isle of Anglesey.
-By offering you the opportunity to take a guided walk, Caroline Bateson’s aim is to provide a unique and authentic experience of the nature of Anglesey.
-Caroline has guided Wildlife Walks for Individuals, Groups & Families – wildlife watching made easy!
+Anglesey Wildlife Walks is a good source of additional information about local coastal walks on Anglesey.
+This ismall, locally based business aims to encourage people to discover the astounding landscape beauty and abundance of wildlife found on Anglesey.
+By offering you the opportunity to take a guided walk, Caroline Bateson’s aim is to provide a unique and authentic experience.
+She offers guided Wildlife Walks for individuals, groups & families, making wildlife watching easy!

 More information is available in our services section.